Rich-Harris/esperantojs.github.io/README.md

 ## Building

-Clone the repo and `npm install` it dependencies.
+Clone the repo and `npm install` its dependencies.
 Then...

 ```bash
 # build and serve a development version of the site